victorliu/S4/doc/s4_lua_api.md

 	(number) The phase of the s- and p-polarizations of the planewave, relative to z = 0 (the beginning of the first layer).
 =order=
 	(number) An optional positive integer specifying which order (mode index) to excite.
 Defaults to 1.
 This is the same index that GetDiffractionOrder returns.

 ### Return values

+None

+---
+## <a name="S4_Simulation_SetExcitationExterior" />SetExcitationExterior

+Low level function to set excitations by a superposition of incident modes of the exterior layers.
+For unpatterned layers, the incident modes are forward propagating planewaves in the front, and backward propagating planewaves in the back.

+### Usage

+	S:SetExcitationExterior{
+	    { G-index, pol, { amp-re, amp-im } },
+		...
+	}

+### Arguments

+=G-index=
+	(number) Index of the mode.
+This is the same index that GetDiffractionOrder returns.
+=pol=
+	(string) Either 'x' or 'y' for the polarization of the electric field in unpatterned layers.
+=amp-re, amp-im=
+	(number) Real and imaginary parts of the amplitude coefficient for the mode.

+### Return values